uaraven/antlrscope/README.md

 ## Interpreting vs compilation

-Headlights can use Antlr either in the interpreted mode or in compiled mode.
+AntlrScope can use Antlr either in the interpreted mode or in compiled mode.

 In the interpreted mode it is impossible to execute any code defined in the grammar, including predicates.
 The interpreter runs as if there is not predicates at all.